13-16 June 2019

 Taking place at Seaclose Park, just outside of Newport, the legendary event brings together some of the biggest names in world music for one weekend – Thursday, 13 to Sunday, 16 June 2019.
 Festival tickets are available now.

-By arranging your ferry travel early, you can save money getting to and from the IOW Festival 2019.
-Our vehicle deals are valid until 31 December 2018 and our foot passenger deals are valid until 1 June 2019.
+Save money getting to and from the IOW Festival 2019 with our discounted foot passenger prices, valid until 1 June 2019.